 Earplugs should be used above 85 decibels, and, in general, can reduce noise levels by 30 plus decibels, but every 3-decibel increase in loud noises cuts the amount of time one can be exposed to the noise without damage, in half.

 Earplugs assist with steady background noises such as that of a Black Hawk helicopter (106 decibels) or a Bradley Fighting Vehicle (130 decibels).
 An AT4 anti-tank weapon booms at 187 decibels, for a second only.

 Hearing injuries and noise-induced injuries can have devastating long-term effects such as permanent hearing loss, and because of their lower visibility, they often go unreported and be the hardest to deal with.

 Service members suffering from tinnitus may hear a buzzing, hissing, or ringing noise in their ears that never lets up.
 This affects their ability to relax, concentrate, and even sleep.

 Hearing loss affects all aspects of life such as type of employment, family and social relationships and can lead to depression, isolation, and even eventual cognitive decline.

 Treatment of patients with combat-related head trauma must include possible blast-related comorbidities including dizziness and imbalance, speech or language problems, and PTSD.

-If you are a military veteran who lives in Michigan, and you have suffered hearing loss, contact Eileen Kroll at Cochran, Kroll, & Associates, P.C. at 1-866-MICH-LAW (1-866-642-4529) for a no obligation consultation.
+If you are a military veteran who lives in Michigan, and you have suffered hearing loss due to defective 3m combat arms earplugs issued by the department of defense, contact Eileen Kroll at Cochran, Kroll, & Associates, P.C. at 866-MICH-LAW for a no-obligation consultation.
 Eileen is a registered nurse and a top personal injury lawyer in Michigan.
 Our law firm never charges a fee unless a recovery is made.